 Oh, sure, they may have an asterisk accompanied by the appropriate disclaimers, and that makes it all entirely legal.
 But once you have read the fine print, you would be forgiven for thinking the company was lying to you.

 Following are five fibs retailers tell — and tips for protecting yourself from falling for them.

 SimonHS / Shutterstock.com

 The lie: OK, so it’s not a lie.
 The store really is going out of business.
 But that doesn’t mean this will be the sale of the century.
 In fact, sometimes prices at “going out of business” sales are higher than normal sale prices.

-A good example comes from 2009 when electronics chain Circuit City went out of business.
-Consumer Reports was quick to note the store’s liquidation prices were actually inflated compared to prices found elsewhere.
+A good example comes from 2009, when electronics chain Circuit City went out of business.
+Consumer Reports was quick to note the store’s liquidation prices were actually inflated compared with prices found elsewhere.

 It makes sense, too.
 After all, the store is going out of business, and this may be the last chance owners have to get anything close to retail price on their inventory.
 They would not want to simply give everything away.

 Do not let those “70 percent off” signs fool you.
 Most of them include the small words “up to” before the number, which means you could find that the deeply discounted items are few and far between.

 Your defense: The best way to prevent yourself from being taken by these sales is to treat them like any other shopping experience.
 The store would love you to feel pressured into buying NOW because if you don’t, you’ll lose out on this once-in-a-lifetime opportunity for a deal.

 You can avoid feeling ripped off later by asking these questions as you load up your cart: